-Item Resources Accommodation (Classrooms, laboratories, demonstration rooms/labs, etc.) Online teaching Technology Resources (AV, data show, Smart Board, software, etc.) Blackboard Other Resources (Specify, e.g. if specific laboratory equipment is required, list requirements or attach a list) Data show
+Item Resources Accommodation (Classrooms, laboratories, demonstration rooms/labs, etc.) College library facilities need to be upgraded; Language lab need to be set up; Internet facility to be made available to teachers in their offices and for students and teachers in classrooms.
+Technology Resources Improvement and overall periodical maintenance of (AV, data show, Smart Board, software, etc.) technology resources is desired.
+Other Resources (Specify, e.g. if specific laboratory equipment is required, list requirements or attach a list) Worksheets